How to Leverage Internal Subject Matter Experts to Optimise Learning & Development

 You are just one priority in an SME’s workload.
 The most efficient use of everyone’s time is therefore to be prepared on the topic they will be advising on; this saves on back-and-forth communication and allows you to set agendas for their time, which only helps them better separate the information that is need-to-know from the nice-to-know.

 Demonstrate the value

 Failing compensation, the next best incentive when an SME devotes their precious time to a project is credibility and publicity.
-It’s important to show them both the impact their work will have and the value working on your project can add to their portfolio, especially sincenot being recognisedas an expert as the main reason many SMEs leave an organisation.
+It’s important to show them both the impact their work will have and the value working on your project can add to their portfolio, especially since not being recognised as an expert is the main reason many SMEs leave an organisation.

 …but only include them when it’s necessary

 After all that, it’s important not to bring them in unless they’re truly needed.
-There will be processes they are not directly involved in, and it wastes time and expertise they could better use elsewhere by dragging them into meetings or tasks they aren’t needed for.
+This isn’t a job opportunity for them; there will be processes they are not directly involved in, and it wastes time and expertise they could better use elsewhere by dragging them into meetings or tasks they aren’t needed for.

 Accept their feedback

 Part of an SME’s role is to appraise and critique components relating to their particular area of expertise.
 If you’re bringing them on because they are experts, don’t get mad if and when they provide feedback.
 Some may even be hesitant to give unsolicited advice, so ensure you respect and welcome the (highly valuable and informed, let’s not forget) feedback they offer.